ory/docs/docs/oathkeeper/pipeline/error.md

 distinguish between "regular" browser traffic, REST API traffic, and other types of HTTP traffic.

-In ORY Oathkeeper, you can specify the matching conditions for the Accept header as follows:
+In Ory Oathkeeper, you can specify the matching conditions for the Accept header as follows:

 ```yaml